cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

 The process sounds logical and straight-forward, but I found shapes often do not extrude properly or at all.
 This has been a problem with AutoCAD files I received from another source.
 Upon "exploding" (unjoining) shapes they are often composed of subsections of many different types (*polylines*, *splines*, *arcs*, etc).
 Sometimes I have been able to find the single offending primitive and replace it with a polyline; enabling successful extrusion.
 Often it was quicker to draw a new *polyline* over the existing shape - this is a relatively quick process with a AutoCAD's snap settings.

-## Rebuilding a shape using polyline
+## Rebuilding a shape with a polyline

 Closed polylines are the only 2D primitives which can be extruded properly with top and bottom surfaces.